 Hungary holds up EU sanctions on jailers of Russian dissident

-Hungary is blocking EU sanctions on the jailers of Russian dissident Vladimir Kara-Murza, in a wider dispute involving its Russian banking arm.
+Hungary is blocking EU sanctions on the jailers of Russian dissident Vladimir Kara-Murza, amid a wider dispute involving its Russian banking arm.

 EU ambassadors had all but agreed on a list of Russian officials to blacklist for sending Kara-Murza to a penal colony for 25 years in April — a de facto death sentence for the disabled activist.